 According to latest BVI FSC Statistical Bulletin available, as of the end of Q3 2022, there were a total of 374,890 companies registered in the country.
 In the twelve months prior to 30 September 2022, 31,200 newly incorporated companies were added to the BVI register.

 This means that 8.3% of all companies currently present in the registry were new additions.
 As such, the likelihood of information on these companies being available in static entity databases that are only updated at intervals is very low.
-To learn about the far-reaching benefits of real-time registry access, click here.
+Click to learn about the far-reaching benefits of real-time registry access.

 What information is available in the British Virgin Island Financial Services Commission?

 To access company registration information, you can submit an online form on the official website of the Registry of Corporate Affairs and submit payment.
 Once the request is complete, the turnaround time is usually 24 hours.